Faangs

-Storwick now records music under the name FAANGS and has written songs for Ashnikko and Rico Nasty.
+Storwick now records music under the name Faangs and has written songs for several artists, like Ashnikko, Fifty Fifty and Rico Nasty.

-Personal life
+Early life

 Storwick stated in an interview for The Next Star that she is inspired by all types of music.
 Growing up in Calgary, Storwick was obsessed with watching performers on TV, always ready to entertain strangers on trips to the grocery store with her mom.
 She was encouraged to take up hobbies to keep her mind active outside of school and was put into lessons to learn the trumpet and violin, eventually focussing on the piano above all, dropping the tuition and teaching herself by ear.
 She started to sing as she was playing, mum and dad constantly reaffirming her practice as leisure time.
 Eventually she was allowed to take up musical theatre in school, the challenge of combining singing, acting and dancing speaking to her burgeoning desire to entertain.
-Her musical heroes were Whitney Houston, Christina Aguilera, Billie Joe Armstrong, and Freddie Mercury.
+Her musical heroes were Whitney Houston, The Beatles, Billie Joe Armstrong, Christina Aguilera and Freddie Mercury.
 Storwick grew up in Calgary, Alberta with her family.
 She has two sisters, Annie and Amanda Storwick and one brother, Jack Storwick.
 Charlie used to attend the Calgary Waldorf School.
-She now lives around LA as FAANGS.
+She now lives in Los Angeles, California as FAANGS.